peterdsharpe/AeroSandbox/README.md

 by [Peter Sharpe](https://peterdsharpe.github.io)

 ## About
-AeroSandbox is a Python 3 package for playing around with aerodynamics ideas related to vortex lattice methods, coupled viscous/inviscid methods, automatic differentiation for gradient computation, aircraft design optimization, and the like.
+AeroSandbox is a Python 3 package for playing around with aerodynamics ideas related to vortex lattice methods, coupled viscous/inviscid methods, automatic differentiation for gradient computation, and aircraft design optimization.

 ## Installation